Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 Ekster’s expression darkened.
 “I think I prefer the small-talk about cycling.”

-Åke clicked his tongue.
+Åke clicked his tongue, disappointed with the lack of emotional response.
 “Baby, we’re way past small talk.
 But for your sake I’ll just assume your family was murdered in cold blood and you're simply out for revenge.
 Just so that I can trust you this much more.”
 He held his thumb and pointy finger up, very close together.
 “But you're not out of the line of fire just yet.
 Let's talk about moi.
 How did you hear about me?”

 “That couldn’t have been very enlighting.”

 “Don't you think that's an odd choice of words?”
-Ekster said in surprise, from the lack of reaction.
+Ekster said in surprise, from the lack of feedback.

 Åke shrugged.